It probably seems like just yesterday that your daughter was a tiny toddler, playing with dolls and building sand castles at the beach.

 A class for girls age 13-18 on the transition to womanhood.

 This class focuses on body literacy for teens as they journey through puberty and adolescence.
-Through respectful discussion, activities, and presentations, girls learn about puberty, female anatomy & physiology, including hormones, demystifying periods & the cycle, fertility awareness (as an observational practice, not as birth control at this age), and self care.
+Through respectful discussion, activities, and presentations, girls learn about puberty, female anatomy & physiology, including hormones, demystifying periods & the cycle, fertility awareness (as an observational practice, not as their primary form of contraception), and self care.

 WHAT GIRLS ARE SAYING